galaxyproject/training-material/topics/metagenomics/tutorials/nanopore-16S-metagenomics/tutorial.md

 # Assess datasets quality

-Before starting to work on our datasets, it is necessary to evaluate their quality.
-This is an essetial step if we aim to obtain a __meaningful downstream analysis__.
+Before starting to work on our datasets, it is necessary to assess their quality.
+This is an essential step if we aim to obtain a __meaningful downstream analysis__.

 > ### {% icon details %} FASTQ sequence quality format